Bylaws of the Aerodigestive Society

 3. The President Elect shall in the absence or disability of the President perform the duties of that office.

 4. The Treasurer shall have the care and custody of all the funds and securities of the corporation and of all deeds, insurance policies and other valuable documents relating to its property, and shall deposit the same in the name of the corporation in such depositories as may be designated by the Board of Directors.
-He/she shall report to the President on a semi-annual basis the financial status of the corporation and he/she shall make no investments of moneys without the express approval of the Board, and shall disburse no funds in excess of one thousand dollars ($1,000.00), except upon order of the President or other duly authorized official.
+The Treasurer shall report to the President on a semi-annual basis the financial status of the corporation and shall make no investments of moneys without the express approval of the Board, and shall disburse no funds in excess of one thousand dollars ($1,000.00), except upon order of the President or other duly authorized official.
 The Treasurer shall submit an audited annual financial report at the annual meeting of the Board of Directors.
-Together with such other officials as may be appointed by resolution of the Board of Directors for that purpose, he/she shall have authority to sign checks, drafts and notes for the payment of money but shall deliver the same only with the approval of the Board or of a duly authorized official.
-He/she shall render to the Board, at each regular meeting, a full statement of the financial affairs of the corporation.
+Together with such other officials as may be appointed by resolution of the Board of Directors for that purpose, the treasurer shall have authority to sign checks, drafts and notes for the payment of money but shall deliver the same only with the approval of the Board or of a duly authorized official.
+The Treasurer shall render to the Board, at each regular meeting, a full statement of the financial affairs of the corporation.

 C. Removal of Officers

 An action to remove an officer for cause can be instituted by any Director, or ten percent of the Fellows of the society.

 No officer of the corporation shall receive any compensation.
 Reasonable expenses, including traveling expenses, determined by the Board of Directors, may be payable to any officer incurring such expenses in the performance of his/her official duties on behalf of the corporation, depending on the financial circumstances of the Society and its ability to meet budgetary goals.

 E. Vacancies in Office